All About Postage Stamp Trains

 Incidentally, it appears as though the 0-6-0 in Aurora's 1968 catalog (below) may have been a pre-production model, since it differs from the ones that came in sets and were sold individually.
 The side rods and valve gear are quite different, as is the lettering—it looks like the one in the catalog was decaled.

-In the early 1970s, American Tortoise (a.k.a.
-Model Power) became the sole importer of these locos.
+In the early 1970s, American Tortoise became the sole importer of these locos, which were sold under the Minitrix and Model Power brands.
 Production continued until the late 1990s, when Trix went bankrupt, and their new owner, Märklin, ended production of all North American models.
 American Tortoise ran advertisements such as this:

 Return to: Locomotives